real-logic/agrona/README.md

 Utilities Included:

-* Thread safe direct buffers for working with on and off heap memory with memory ordering semantics.
+* Thread safe direct and atomic buffers for working with on and off heap memory with memory ordering semantics.
 * Open addressing Maps with int/long primitive keys to object reference values.
 * Open addressing Maps with int/long primitive keys to int/long values.
 * Open addressing Sets for int and long primitives.